DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 | Fringe          |       £902 |
 | Rest of England |       £876 |

 This also allows us to check compliance using data from [Register trainee teachers](https://www.register-trainee-teachers.service.gov.uk/) (Register).
 Schools can only claim for mentors who mentor at least one trainee each.
-Assuming Register collects placement data by the end of the 2024 to 2025 academic year then we can verify that the school has not claimed for more teachers than it is eligible to.
+Assuming Register collects placement data by the end of the 2024/25 academic year then we can verify that the school has not claimed for more teachers than it is eligible to.

 #### Number of general mentors